AppaYip/AppasUsefulThings/README.md

 All "library" methods are java doced, if you need more information please look at them or open an issue.

 > This project is in early development.
 APIs may change.
+> **Dev Builds** are built from the latest commit to the dev branch.
+If you're using a dev build, be aware it may contain untested or incomplete code
+> It is **highly** recommended that you use the latest on the main branch.

 ## Requirements